skurmedel/manapool/README.md

 ### Limitations

 - does not support Phyraxian costs (where you may choose to pay with life).
-- does not support hybrid mana (this will be implemented soon)
+- does not support moncolored hybrid mana.
 - does not support generic mana costs above 9 in certain cases.

 ## Requirements: